Patsrnpt/Exoplanet-Atmosphere/README.md

 Hi, I'm **Sarunyapat (Pat) Phoompuang**.
 I am a Master's student in Physics at **Imperial College London**.
 This repository documents research I began in the summer of 2025 at the **University of Maryland, College Park**, conducted under the guidance of **Dr. Hayley Beltz**, a postdoctoral associate at the **University of Kansas**.

-The core question I'm chasing: *when we measure wind speeds on exoplanets by tracking Doppler shifts, how much does the resolution of our instrument distort what we see?* Real telescopes are noisy, imperfect, and limited — so before we trust what they tell us about alien weather, we need to know how much of the signal is real atmosphere and how much is instrumental artifact.
+The core question I'm chasing: *when we measure wind speeds on exoplanets by tracking Doppler shifts, how much does the resolution of our instrument distort what we see?* Real telescopes are noisy, imperfect, and limited, so before we trust what they tell us about alien weather, we need to know how much of the signal is real atmosphere and how much is instrumental artifact.

 If you're curious about the project, want to dig into the data, or want to chat about exoplanet atmospheres, feel free to reach out.
 My contact info is at the bottom.